 Talking about the top attractions in Turkey, there’s a lot on its topography table to enjoy.
 Places to visit in Turkey include the Hagia Sophia, Blue Mosque, Grand Bazar, Sultanahmet Square, Archaeology museum, Topkapi Palace, and others.
 The country has the best in the world transport metro/tram systems plus its quite cheap if compared to the rest of the world’s tourist transports.

 It is a country enrich with ethnicities, exotic foods, and exhilarating archaeological structures and remains.
 Speaking of some of the best food in Turkey, it is famous for its multi-layered sweet baklava, Şiş kebab, Doner kebab, Kofte, Kumpir, colorful fruity chewy Turkish Delights, and many other amazing eateries.
 With this being said, who doesn’t want to know more about this beautiful country?!
-So let’s get started.
+So let’s get start.

 1. HAGIA SOPHIA

 The magnificent Hagia Sophia is one of Turkey’s prominent Byzantine architectural renaissance hallmarks and the best places to visit in Turkey.
 It is located in Turkey’s capital city Istanbul that stands elevated and colossally covers far-flung perimeters.
 Situated on a hill seeable from the Marmara Sea and Bosphorus Strait which naturally forms the waterway continental boundary between Asia and Europe, Hagia Sophia is a perfect landscape to look at from a distance.
 It adds a heartfelt religious zeal in the hearts especially if you’re cruising in big boats and ferries.
 Cruise in Istanbul in Turkey and you’ll be able to envision why Aya Sophia is the heart of the city.